 Built with AI.
 Broken in production.

-I help founders and product leads ship the thing they actually built.
-Cursor, Lovable, a no-code stack, an early hire's half-finished codebase — I take it from almost-working to production.
+I help founders and product leads ship their first production V1 — built with Cursor, Lovable, a no-code stack, or an early hire's half-finished codebase.
+From almost-working to deployed, observable, and yours to keep running without me in the loop.
 Eight years of fintech engineering at UBS and Credit Suisse.

 You built the V1.